-Pristine forest conditions are characterized in the model by low $NO_x$ emissions from the soil $(8.3 \times 10^9 \text{ molec cm}^{-2} \text{ s}^{-1} \approx 1.5 \times 10^{-5} \text{g m}^{-2} \text{ h}^{-1}$ , see Table 1).
-The model predicts $NO_x$ mixing ratios around 50 ppt in the afternoon.
-In the polluted case, the background air mass is exposed to a complex mixture of anthropogenic compounds emissions as well as three orders of magnitude higher $NO_x$ emissions ( $\approx 1 \times 10^{-2} \text{g m}^{-2} \text{ h}^{-1}$ , see Fig. 4).
-This leads to modeled $NO_x$ between 500 ppt and 2 ppb in the afternoon, after a 25 ppb peak in the city in the morning.
-The increase in $NO_x$ is not as important in the experimental data, but these $NO_x$ measurements are highly uncertain, which could explain the modeled discrepancies.
+Pristine forest conditions are characterized in the model by low NO_x emissions from the soil (8.3 × 10^9 molec. cm-2 s-1 $\approx 1.5 \times 10^{-5}$ g m-2 h-1; see Table 1).
+The model predicts NO_x mixing ratios of around 50 ppt in the afternoon.
+In the polluted case, the background air mass is exposed to a complex mixture of anthropogenic compound emissions, as well as 3-orders-of-magnitude-higher NO_x emissions ($\approx 1 \times 10^{-2}$ g m-2 h-1; see Fig. 4).
+This leads to modeled NO_x around 1 ppb in the afternoon, after a 48 ppb peak in the city in the morning.
+The increase in NO_x is not as important in the experimental data, but these NO_x measurements are highly uncertain, which could explain the modeled discrepancies.

 Figure 6.
-Experimental (dots, T3 site) and modeled (lines, second day) time evolution of OH radicals concentrations (left), ozone (middle) and $NO_x$ (right, note log scale) mixing ratios.
+Experimental (dots, T3 site) and modeled (lines, second day) time evolution of NO_x (a, note log scale), ozone mixing ratios (b) and OH radical concentrations (c).
 The vertical range of the experimental data denotes the standard deviation of measured concentrations at T3 during events identified as clean (blue) and polluted (orange).

-Modeled daytime ozone mixing ratios of 7 to 8 ppb in the clean situation, in the lower range of measured values.
-The higher $NO_x$ levels result in strong ozone production in the polluted plume, characterized by mixing ratios of 16 ppb at noon and up to 33 ppb at the end of the afternoon.
-These values are in the upper range of measured ozone at T3 during polluted events.
-On average, measured ozone in the polluted case is a factor of 2 higher than the clean case while the model sees an increase by a factor of more than 3.
-It should also be noticed that the model completely separates clean and polluted situation, which increases the contrast for all variables compared to the classification of the measurements that always includes some degree of mixing (see 2).
-The nighttime decay of ozone can be explained by dry deposition to the forest surface.
+Daytime ozone mixing ratios are modeled around 9 ppb in the clean situation, in the lower range of measured values.
+The higher NO_x levels result in strong ozone production in the polluted plume, characterized by mixing ratios of 15 ppb at noon and up to 51 ppb at the end of the afternoon.
+During this increase in ozone production, the model matches T3 measurements around 23 ppb at 13:00 LT.
+On average, measured ozone in the polluted case is a factor of 2 higher than the clean case, while the model sees an increase by a factor of 2 to 4 between noon and 18:00 LT.
+It should also be noticed that the model completely separates clean and polluted situations, which increases the contrast for all variables compared to the classification of the measurements that always includes some degree of mixing (see Sect.
+2).
+It should also be noted that the nighttime decay of ozone can be explained by dry deposition to the forest surface.

-Furthermore, VOCs in the plume are exposed to high OH concentrations, with modeled concentration reaching $1.6 \times 10^7$ molec cm-3 in the afternoon.
-In the clean background, OH concentrations only reach $1 \times 10^6$ molec cm-3.
+Furthermore, VOCs in the plume are exposed to high OH concentrations, with modeled concentrations reaching 1.9×10^7 molec. cm-3 in the afternoon.
+In the clean background, OH concentrations only reach 2×10^6 molec. cm-3.
 These clean values are in the lower range of reported measurements at T3.
-Unlike the model, OH measurements averaged at T3 and identified as clean and polluted did not exhibit any difference between both situations.
-(Fig. 6).
+Unlike the model, OH measurements averaged at T3, and those identified as clean or polluted did not exhibit any difference between both situations (Fig. 6).
 In that case, there could be issues with the OH measurements at T3.
 Indirect constraints have shown differences between clean and polluted situations.
-Liu et al. (2018) derived OH concentrations from isoprene and its oxidation products measurement.
-They showed that noontime OH concentrations vary between $5 \times 10^5$ molec cm-3 in clean situations to $1.5 \times 10^6$ molec cm-3 in polluted events.
-The Shrivastava et al. (2019) 3D model exhibits a similar OH behavior to this work with concentrations at T3 ranging from $2 \sim 5 \times 10^5$ molec cm-3 (clean) to more than $4 \times 10^6$ molec cm-3 (polluted).
+Liu et al. (2018) derived OH concentrations from isoprene and the measurement of its oxidation products.
+They showed that noontime OH concentrations vary between 5×10^5 molec. cm-3 in clean situations and 1.5×10^6 molec. cm-3 in polluted events.
+The Shrivastava et al. (2019) 3D model exhibits a similar OH behavior to this work, with concentrations at T3 ranging from $2-5 \times$ 10^5 molec. cm-3 (clean) to more than 4×10^6 molec. cm-3 (polluted).
 The GECKO-A model is therefore likely to be overestimating OH concentrations in the urban plume by a factor of 5 to 10.
-This could stem from either overestimating NO or underestimating VOCs emissions in the city.
+This could stem from either overestimating NO or underestimating VOC emissions in the city.